nathanstitt/gridley/README.md

 Most tabular grids are "responsive" by switching grid from a table to a "**label:** _value_" layout on mobile screens, or by just allowing rows to wrap when content doesn't fit.

 Gridley goes far beyond those techniques.
 It can accommodate any number of breakpoints and change column orders, alignment, and even row spanning for each size.
+Cell rendering is specified globally on the grid and then multiple layout's specify how each cell is rendered.
+Appropriate ARIA attributes (table, rowheader, row, columnheader, cell) are applied to the elements.

 Image a grid that has every row on a single line this on desktop.
 And on tablet, each row takes two lines, and ID appears at the end vertically centered between them.
 Then on mobile it uses three lines per row, the job & address switch places while spanning the entire width.